 SET synchronous_commit TO off; BEGIN; CREATE TABLE x(id int); INSERT INTO x VALUES (1); DROP TABLE x; COMMIT;

 To make sure that the entire test does not start to be disk-bound, flushing requirements are relaxed.
-Then a simple table is created and dropped again.
+Then a basic table is created and dropped again.

 #/bin/sh DB=test for x in '8 MB' '32 MB' '128 MB' '1 GB' '8 GB' do pg_ctl -D /tmp/db -l /dev/null -o "--shared_buffers='$x'" start sleep 1 echo tps for $x psql -c "SHOW shared_buffers" $DB pgbench --file=run.sql -j 1 -c 1 -T 10 $DB 2> /dev/null pg_ctl -D /tmp/db stop sleep 1 done

 The test starts a database instance and runs the test shown before for 10 seconds.
-The results are really worth reading:

 [hs@laura benchmark]$ ./x.sh | grep tps tps for 8 MB tps = 1390.858135 (including connections establishing) tps = 1391.123414 (excluding connections establishing) tps for 32 MB tps = 1341.244741 (including connections establishing) tps = 1341.745728 (excluding connections establishing) tps for 128 MB tps = 1193.329832 (including connections establishing) tps = 1193.796699 (excluding connections establishing) tps for 1 GB tps = 532.483333 (including connections establishing) tps = 532.702853 (excluding connections establishing) tps for 8 GB tps = 104.238781 (including connections establishing) tps = 104.280531 (excluding connections establishing)

-As you can see the number of transactions per seconds drops dramatically down to around 100 TPS – this is 7.5% of the maximum value reached on this test.
+As you can see, the number of transactions per seconds drops dramatically down to around 100 TPS – this is 7.5% of the maximum value reached on this test.

 shared_buffers area actually is, the longer this will take.
 For most applications this is not a real issue.
 However, if your application is heavily built on creating and dropping tables for whatever reason, this can be a showstopper and kill performance.

-Of course, creating and dropping so many temporary tables should not happen, but taking from experience we have seen that it actually does.
+Of course, creating and dropping so many temporary tables should not happen, but from experience we have seen that it actually does.